Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics

-Both Fig.~\ref{fig:bars} and \ref{fig:rc-bars} present results for the most massive BDDGs.
-To further illustrate the robustness of our findings, Fig.~\ref{fig:tot-bars} shows the total BDDG masses for the default cooling scenario.
-In all cases, the trend of enhanced BDDG masses in the weakened gravitational binding scenario remains unchanged.
+Both \autoref{fig:bars} and \autoref{fig:rc-bars} present results for the most massive DMDGs.
+To further illustrate the robustness of our findings, \autoref{fig:tot-bars} shows the total DMDG masses for the default cooling scenario.
+In all cases, the trend of enhanced DMDG masses in the weakened gravitational binding scenario remains unchanged.